anvstin/ING2-Projet-SPARK/README.md

 # SPARK

+## Subject

+Peaceland understands this is beyond their team limits, it can not put in place a programm to deal with the drone’s data.
+Peaceland asks you for advice to design an architecture allowing them to create a product they could sell to different police forces.

+## Situation

+Peaceland is a blessed country, led by an affable and clear-sighted ruler.
+He takes great pride in its effort to bring peace, happiness, and harmony to all its citizens.
+To do so, they heavily rely on their peacemakers.
+A governmental agency dedicated to make peace around the country.
+To reach their ambition, they bring assistance to any agitated person and help them to recover peace.
+More generally they help citizen to stay in line with their country harmonious goal

+To help its peacemakers squads, Peaceland engineers have created a working autonomous drone called peacewatcher.
+They need you to create the program that will receive and manage peacewatchers’s data.
+This program must
+store every peacewatcher data
+trigger alerts
+enable peacemaker officers to perform analysis on peacewatcher data

 ## Question 1

 The constraints are like the problem Amazon faced in the authentication of Amazon employees in its warehouses.
 Our solution must: